 Depreciation Rate

 Computer equipment 45%

 Off-road vehicle 12%

 Mobile equipment 20%

-The Company provides for depreciation using the straight-line method at rates designed to depreciate the cost of individual items over their estimated useful lives.
-Depreciation on operating assets is included in the statements of loss and comprehensive loss as a component of office and administration expenses.
-Depreciation on assets utilized in mineral exploration activities is capitalized as a cost of exploration and evaluation properties.
+The Company provides for depreciation using the straight line method at rates designed to depreciate the cost of individual items over their estimated useful lives.
+Depreciation on operating assets is included in the statements of net loss as a component of office and administrative expenses.
+Depreciation of assets utilized in mineral exploration activities is capitalized as a cost of mineral properties.